-Their long-awaited debut – the aptly titled Funtimes – is brimming with delicately crafted jangle-pop pieces, where the highs are soaring and the lows are few and far between to say the least.
-The record’s influences are burrowed deep into quintessential Britishness, from ’80s bubblegum post-punk to ’90s britpop (no, not the laddish anti-intellectualism of Oasis, think more the gleefully kitsch romantic fervour of Suede), bringing a somewhat uniquely nostalgic ode – but distinctly northern wryness – to such inspirations throughout.
-Take the slick-slidey, Johnny Marr-esque riffing, Matthew Whitehouse’s upside-down Morrisey-induced swooning, or the Orange Juice-ish eccentricities of Joseph Kondras’ bittersweet, kitchen-sink romanticist lyrics.
-Tristan Ivemy’s production – given support by Orange Juice frontman Edwyn Collins on ‘Remorseful’ – is tight and punchy, heavily indebted to Phil Spector’s Wall of Sound, with plenty of hooks and a positively soulful backing vocalist vibe that recalls the shimmer and echo of northern soul and ’60s Motown girl groups – apparently a key component for everything #newpop.
-Playing around with their own seaside-fuelled idealism and each member’s eclectic music taste, The Heartbreaks create a melodic hybrid of what pop should really sound like.
+Their long-awaited debut, the aptly titled Funtimes, is brimming with deftly crafted jangle-pop pieces, where the highs are soaring and the lows are few and far between to say the least.
+The record’s influences are burrowed deep into quintessential Britishness, from ’80s bubblegum post-punk to ’90s britpop (no, not the laddish anti-intellectualism of Oasis, think more the gleefully kitsch romantic fervour of Suede), bringing a somewhat uniquely nostalgic ode – but distinct northern wryness – to such inspirations throughout.
+Take the slick-slidey, Marr-esque riffing, Matthew Whitehouse’s upside-down swooning Morrisey impression, or the Orange Juice-ish eccentricities of Joseph Kondras’ kitchen-sink lyrics.
+Tristan Ivemy’s production – given support by Orange Juice frontman Edwyn Collins on ‘Remorseful’ – is tight and punchy, heavily indebted to Spector’s wall of sound, with plenty of hooks, backing vocals and an undimming earnestness that recalls the shimmer and echo of the best northern soul.
+Condensing their seaside-idealism and each member’s eclectic musical palette into ten absolute belters, The Heartbreaks create a melodic hybrid of what pop should really sound like.

-Opening with a Smiths reference of the rain falling down on a humdrum town – “the rainfall in Morecambe embitters me” – The Heartbreaks exorcise the melancholy from their beloved Morecambe with the charmingly upbeat ‘Liar, My Dear’, before castigating the grim northern weather for fucking up Whitehouse’s heartthrob hair and stinging his chiseled cheekbones.
-This number sets the tone for the album, introducing the jovial jangle-based driving guitar lines, sticky basslines and pounding drums that buoyantly seep into all of the efforts in all shapes and sizes, and not without inevitably showcasing a debonair flair for dealing with heartbreak in the best way: literature (Billy Liar!).
-It’s followed up by the ridiculously infectious lead single, ‘Delay, Delay’ (yes, they are very fond of commas – and no, they are not Vampire Weekend, they are better.
-Possibly), of which has a ridiculously catchy chorus and displays some more damn fine poppy vocals over the intense guitar melodies that other indie posses would literally pine for.
-Seriously, that’s what sets them a class apart from most of their contemporaries: they actually have the tunes, craft and – most importantly – their own signature sound that supports their brazen but just claims of potentially being the next best British band.
-They embrace our beloved British culture, unironically, and are all the better for it.
+Opening as they mean to go on, with a Smiths reference of the rain falling down on a humdrum town – “the rainfall in Morecambe embitters me” – The Heartbreaks exorcise the melancholy from their beloved Morecambe with ‘Liar, My Dear’, before castigating the grim northern weather for fucking up Whitehouse’s heartthrob hair and stinging his chiseled cheekbones.
+This number sets the tone for the album, introducing the jovial jangle-based driving guitar lines, sticky basslines and pounding drums that buoyantly seep into all of the efforts in all shapes and sizes, and not without inevitably showcasing a debonair flair for dealing with heartbreak in the best way: literature and British New Wave cinema (Billy Liar!).
+It’s followed up by the ridiculously infectious lead single, ‘Delay, Delay’, of which has a ridiculously catchy chorus and displays some more sterling pop-oriented vocals over the guitar melodies that other indie posses would literally pine for.
+Seriously, that’s what sets them a class apart from most of their contemporaries: they actually have the tunes, craft and – most importantly – their own signature sound that supports their brazen but entirely just claims of being the next best British band.
+They embrace British culture and wear their northernness, unironically, and are all the better for it.

-In ‘Polly’, one of the few new compositions (a lack of new material being one particularly small gripe with Funtimes), lies a desolate gem that illustrates the eloquent storytelling ability Kondras has unearthed in his artillery, rivalling the likes of Sheffield counterparts, The Crookes, and perhaps their collective idol, Morrissey.
+‘Polly’, one of the few new compositions (a lack of new material being one particularly small gripe with Funtimes), meanwhile, illustrates the eloquent storytelling ability Kondras has in his artillery, rivalling the likes of Sheffield counterparts and friends, The Crookes, and perhaps their collective idol, Morrissey.
 And if you’re not at least humming to the cheerleader-esque chorus after the first listen, something is simply missing.
 Or you have the lowest earworm threshold known to man.